WHY THE HIDDEN PAIN?

 I did give up my business in 2004 and have not worked since.
 Never collected disability.
 I do get out, and do some gardening, make candles/spa products (as a hobby), and cook when I am up to it.
 I have a very supportive husband and friends who have been with me every step of the way.

 I use to run, exercise and take good care of myself.
 I have never been a smoker.
-I would have a drink when out with friends but I gave that up a long time ago.
-I believe stress played a huge role in all of this.
-Life has not always been easy for me.
+I would have a drink when out with friends but I gave that up a long time ago especially when put on pain medication.
+I believe stress as well as being exposed to toxic chemicals (Benzene/Toluene) where I worked for close to 16 yrs. played key roles in my health issues..
+Is it coincidental that 3 gals that I know of for sure got Breast Cancer that worked with me and a male employee was diagnosed with Lymphoma.
+Do I blame anyone?
+No. Sometimes you have to put the puzzle together to understand what on earth happened.
 Of course, genetics also played a role as both our parents died at an early age and suffered from different illnesses.
 Perhaps I just have bad luck?

 Hidden Pain is just that – “Hidden” and you just can’t see it.